toebeann/gib/README.md

 ### Prerequisites

+1. If you don't own the game on Steam, you'll need to add it to Steam as a non-Steam game, as this is the best way to launch the game with mods.
+Follow [the guide to add a non-Steam game to Steam](https://github.com/toebeann/gib/wiki/Adding-non%E2%80%90Steam-games-to-Steam) if you're unsure how.

+1. You'll want a Finder window open at the folder where the game is installed.

+   * If you own the game on Steam (i.e. you _didn't_ add the game to Steam as a non-Steam game), find the game in your library, then right-click it and select `Manage` -> `Browse local files`.
+   * For the Epic Games Launcher, find the game in your library, then right-click it and select `Manage`.
+In the window that opens, look for the folder icon and click it.

 1. You'll want a copy of BepInEx downloaded and unzipped in your Downloads folder.

    If you're unsure where to get BepInEx from, try a Google search for `[game name] bepinex pack`, e.g. for Subnautica, I would search for: